saguileran/MD-SCPI/README.md

 ## Objectives

-- Prepare the input files: PDB files of the ligands and receptor
+- Prepare the input files: PDB and mol files of the ligands and receptor
 - Create a Molecular Dynamics simulation
 - Create a Monte Carlo simulation